Limitations for MIMO systems

 Similarly for the direction of \begin{bmatrix}0\\1\end{bmatrix} – the undershoot associated with a RHP zero is also not observed, see Fig. 3.

-To conclude, we have learnt here that a phenomenon of a RHP zero in a MIMO system can be observed only if the input is applied in a certain direction.
+We have just learnt by means of an example that the phenomenon of a RHP zero in a MIMO system can be observed only if the input is applied in a certain direction.
 This is an encouraging result, because have seen previously, that the RHP zero imposes a limitation on the achievable closed-loop bandwidth.
 We now have hope that perhaps this limitation is only restricted to some direction in the input space.
 Let’s see if this is indeed the case.
+And we do it through an example again.

 W_1(s) = \frac{s/M+\omega_\mathrm{B}}{s+\omega_\mathrm{B}A}, where we set M=1.5, \; \omega_{B}=z/2=0.25, \; A=10^{-3}.